Cycerotki/jsonleagueunlimited_backup/README.md

 # SnackChat
  Reserve Repository for Team JSONLeague

-This is the frontend branch of SnackChat,a social media food tracking mobile application
+This is the frontend branch of SnackChat, a social media food tracking mobile application The Flutter frontend makes API calls to the Flask backend for food recognition